PrasanKumar93/redis-utilities/docs/api/import-array-file-to-redis.md

 - `redisConUrl`: Redis connection URL.
   Either redisConUrl or redisConUrlEncrypted should be provided.

-- `serverFolderPath` can be absolute path of disk or relative path in the repo.
+- `serverArrayFilePath` can be absolute path of disk or relative path in the repo.
 - Optional

   - `keyPrefix` : Prefix which will be added to the key in Redis.